May 20, 2015 @ 7:00 pm

 Zip Through a Tight Space

-A Pop Up Art Exhibition entitled “Future Perfect” will be on display in the forum in conjunction with the Gala performance.
+A Pop Up Art Exhibition in the forum features prominent visual artists, and the reception catering by Rocklands provides a light supper with wine & beer.
+Free parking, courtesy of Jane Franklin Dance, is available in the Beauregard Garage just across the street from the theatre.
+A silent auction with merchandise, gift certificates, and tickets offers great deals for one half off/etc. Whatever amount your contribution, it helps support programming for next season and for Capital Fringe this summer.
 The benefit will support Jane Franklin Dance’s successful flagship programs including: Forty+ projects, dance education and camps and performances for the 2015-2016 season including “Niche” at the Capital Fringe Festival.

 Where: Rachel M Schlesinger Concert Hall & Arts Center, Northern Virginia Community College, Alexandria Campus

 To purchase your ticket with a discount code, please visit SplashThat

 May 28, 2015 @ 1:30 pm

 a special performance/participation hour with Forty+, a performing group of dancers past the age of 40, as part of the Creative Aging Festival.

 Creativity has no age limit.
 Forty+, a group of dancers past the age of 40, performs works by local contemporary choreographers including Shannon Quinn, Artistic Director of Revisions Dance Collaborative, resident company at Dance Place, Sandra Atkinson, Artistic Director of Light Switch Dance Theatre, Jane Franklin, Artistic Director of Jane Franklin Dance and works by company members Sean Miller & Leslie Noble, and Emily Crews.

 Where: Hollin Hall Senior Center for Creative Retirement